nextbreakpoint/kubernetes-playground/README.md

 # kubernetes-playground

-Vagrant scripts for creating a local Kubernetes cluster with one master node and two worker nodes.
+Create a standalone Kubernetes cluster with one master node and two worker nodes using Vagrant and Ansible.

+## Before you start

+Download and install Vagrant.
+I am using version 2.2.2.

+Download and install VirtualBox (with extension pack).
+I am using version 6.0.0.

+I tested my scripts on Mac, but the process should be the same on Linux.
+Not sure about Windows.

 ## Install plugins (optional)

-Install the vagrant-disksize plugin:
+Install the vagrant-disksize plugin if you want to configure the disk size (default is 20Gb):

     vagrant plugin install vagrant-disksize

-If the plugin is installed, the size of the root disk can be adjusted (default is 20Gb).

 ## Create nodes

-Install Vagrant and run:
+Create and start the nodes:

     vagrant up